 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G9 X Mark II or the Sony A7 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G9 X Mark II:

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (8.2 vs 5 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.